shundhammer/qdirstat/doc/Treemap.md

 polluted by a gazillion lines about all the cruft in those cache directories.

 What you can do is to start collecting bookmarks of such directories and then go to each one and clear its content.
+To bookmark the current path, click the star icon to the left of the path (the _breadcrumbs_ widget) just below the tool bar.

 You can identify cache directories by a name containing "Cache", and by the visual appearance in the treemap: If you found a very large area with a large